 Learn more about the Initiative in Global Health Quality

 - Center for Public Health Leadership – A world-class training center for current and future leaders, with a focus on transforming domestic health systems and services in the U.S. through evidence-based policy and research.

 Learn more about the Center for Public Health Leadership

-Learn more about The Forum at HSPH and Voices from the Field
+Learn more about The Forum and Voices from the Field

 - Comparative Effectiveness Research – A long-running program focused on identifying what works and what is most cost-effective in health care and health systems, aimed at enabling leaders and practitioners to apply this knowledge in public health, medical, and policy settings.

 Learn more about the Comparative Effectiveness Research Initiative

 - National Preparedness Leadership Initiative – A well-respected joint School of Public Health and Kennedy School of Government program that brings together government leaders from across the U.S. and around the world to better understand crisis leadership in action, and trains students and current leaders to lead effectively under crisis conditions using the “Meta-Leadership” model.

 Learn more about the National Preparedness Leadership Initiative

 - India Health Partnership – A partnership that brings together a number of existing India-focused initiatives at the Harvard Chan School within a common framework to facilitate collaboration between the School and Indian institutions, faculty, and students.